General Information about Jordan Tours

 Although Jordan is a small country with natural resources limited to phosphates and agricultural produce, it has a very strong tourism sector.
 However, travel adventure beckons from many other enchanting locations in this Middle Eastern paradise.
 The Hashemite Kingdom of Jordan is a land of mesmerizing beauty and contrasts.
 From the fertile Jordan Valley to the remote desert canyons, visitors can explore desert castles, the wilderness of Wadi Rum, or bathe in the restful waters of the Red Sea or the Dead Sea where tourists will find some 26 kilometers of coastline.

-Book your visit to Jordan now, and enjoy huge savings on Mazada Tour’s package deals.
+Book your Jordan Tour, visit Jordan now, and enjoy huge savings on Mazada Tour’s holiday package deals.